swlaschin/DomainModelingMadeFunctional/README.md

 ## Getting started

+Ensure that you have .NET Core installed.
+[Download link](https://dotnet.microsoft.com/download).

 After downloading this code, do the following steps:

-* Run `build.cmd` or `build.sh` to download all the NuGet packages and compile the project
+* Run `dotnet build` to download all the NuGet packages and compile the project
-* If that is not successful, you may need to install the [.NET SDK 3.1.101 from here](https://dotnet.microsoft.com/download/dotnet-core/3.1)
 * If you have problems, please create an issue on this repo